mikepierce/grothendieck-kimchi/README.md

 A live version of this translation can be found at [math.ucr.edu/~mpierce/kimchi](http://math.ucr.edu/~mpierce/kimchi/).

+## TODO / Contributing

-So far the files `one.html` … `seven.html` contain an imperfect OCR parsing of the original PDF in French.
+The files `four.html`, `six.html`, and `seven.html` contain an imperfect OCR parsing of the original PDF in French, and still need to be translated.
+If you're unfamiliar with all the ins-and-outs of GitHub but want to help, feel free to email me a translations of those files and I'll deal with the technical stuff ;)

 ## Suggested Workflow